bpype/blender-studio-pipeline/scripts-blender/README.md

 # Blender Studio Add-ons

-Add-ons used by the Blender Studio pipeline.
-To review or report issues visit the [Blender-Studio-Pipeline](https://projects.blender.org/studio/blender-studio-pipeline/issues) issues board.
+This is a list of all add-ons developed in-house by the Blender Studio.
+You can report issues [here](https://projects.blender.org/studio/blender-studio-pipeline/issues).

+### Installation

+It is easiest to install all our add-ons at once rather than one at a time:
-Download release packages of the below add-ons from the [Releases Page](https://projects.blender.org/studio/blender-studio-pipeline/releases).
+1. Download the latest release from the [Releases Page](https://projects.blender.org/studio/blender-studio-pipeline/releases).
+2. Create this folder structure: `Blender Studio/addons/`.
+3. Unzip what you downloaded into the `addons` folder.
+4. In Blender, navigate to Preferences->File Paths->Script Directories.
+5. Add an entry, and browse the `Blender Studio` folder.
+(Not the `addons` folder!)
+6. Done, you can now enable any of our add-ons.

+### List of add-ons

 | Add-on | Description |
 |---|---|